La Paz in July 2026: Balandra, Heat & No Sargassum

-La Paz in July is one of Mexico’s better midsummer beach choices if you want warm water, dry weather, and no sargassum.
+La Paz in July 2026 is one of Mexico’s better midsummer beach choices if you want Balandra, Espiritu Santo, warm Sea of Cortez water, dry Baja weather, and no sargassum.
 It is also seriously hot.
 The trip works best when you build the day around early beaches, boat trips, shaded lunches, air-conditioned rests, and sunset walks on the Malecón.

 If you are still comparing the whole country, start with Mexico in July.
 If Baja is already on your shortlist, this guide gives the La Paz-specific answer.